rahulcerpina/SQL/README.md

-The repository consists of SQL learnings
+The repository consists of SQL learnings LIKE as follows:
+SELECT: used to return the columns from the table